 Colleagues in DfE reading this—the people who keep asking me what my job title means—could be easily forgiven for thinking that all of this digital-delivery-speak doesn’t apply to them, or us, because of DfE’s traditional focus on policy.
 But it does, for two reasons:

-- There are hundreds of transactions with schools that could be made easier and reduce teacher workload (funding applications, academy conversions, sending in performance data, the list is long), and we have already started to deliver them
+Firstly, there are hundreds of transactions with schools that could be made easier and reduce teacher workload (funding applications, academy conversions, sending in performance data, the list is long), and we have already started to deliver them.

 Making these changes isn't a job for the Digital team on its own—it's a job for all of us, for everyone who works in DfE.
 Digital folk, policy folk, operations, HR, finance, technology, data—everyone.
 We’re one team, guv.